 Most fees payable for development applications are regulated by the State Government and vary depending on the type and cost of the development.
 In the case of construction of building work, the development application fee is based on the estimated cost of the development.
 Please contact Council's Environmental Services Department, Jindabyne on 02 6451 1550 for an estimate of fees and charges.

-In accordance with the current Snowy River Shire Council Development Control Plan, your development application may require notification and/or advertising in the paper to enable interested persons to comment on the proposal.
+In accordance with the current Development Control Plans, your development application may require notification and/or advertising in the paper to enable interested persons to comment on the proposal.
 The notification period inviting comment from surrounding residents and the public can vary depending on the type of development.
 If notification and or advertising is required a separate fee will be payable.

 Applications for development which increase the demand for community services are required to pay a developer contribution.
 Click here for further information.

 Applications which have insufficient/deficient documentation and/or detail may be returned to the applicant if Council is unable to assess the application.
 Council can request additional information form applicants for the application to be assessed and this can delay the assessment.
 Please ensure all requirements are met when submitting an application.